Teyras/MT/text/chapters/233_scheduling_processing_time_estimation.md

 The thresholds used when determining whether a particular buffer of measurements should be selected were found by evaluating the algorithm on a testing data set.

+The limit on the size of the circular buffers is necessary to keep memory usage from continuously growing as long as the system is online, and also to prevent old processing times from influencing predictions too far into the future.
+The exact value of the size limit (20) was chosen empirically, based on preliminary test runs of the estimation program -- lower values caused a decline in accuracy and the improvement of higher values was negligible.

+We conjectured that using a smaller buffer size for the last level dictionary (by author, exercise and runtime environment) might improve prediction accuracy, because subsequent submission are typically either very similar or faster, but we failed to verify this conjecture.
+Therefore, we did not use this optimization to keep the algorithm simpler.

 ### Evaluation of the Estimation Formula